John Maynard (film producer): Art

-Film career
+Filmmaking

 In 1977 the film production company Phase Three Films, in which Maynard was a partner, produced its first feature-length movie Skin Deep.
-Directed by Geoff Steven and produced by Maynard, Skin Deep was the second feature supported by the New Zealand Film Commission which had been set up in the same year.
+Directed by Geoff Steven and produced by Maynard, Skin Deep was the second feature supported by the New Zealand Film Commission, which had been set up in the same year.

-Variety, Hollywood's trade magazine, said of the production, 'No better launch for a fledgling film industry can be imagined'.
+Variety, Hollywood's trade magazine, said of the production, "No better launch for a fledgling film industry can be imagined".
 For Maynard it was the beginning of a long career in film production, distribution and industry support.
-In the mid-eighties, Maynard produced About Face a series of half-hour dramas for television with producer Bridget Ikin, as well as working with 27 year old writer and director Vincent Ward.
+In the mid-eighties, Maynard produced About Face, a series of half-hour dramas for television, with producer Bridget Ikin, as well as working with 27-year-old writer and director Vincent Ward.
 Through Maynard Productions, Maynard produced Vigil in 1983.
 The film was shot on and around Mount Messenger in north-eastern Taranaki, a location familiar to Maynard from his Govett-Brewster days.

 Four years later Maynard and Gary Hannam co-produced The Navigator: A Medieval Odyssey through the production company Arenafilm that Maynard and director Robert Connolly had formed in 1987.
-Directed by Vincent Ward, Vigil was the first New Zealand film to be selected for competition at the Cannes Film Festival and in 1998 Ward's film The Navigator: A Medieval Odyssey was the second New Zealand feature selected for official competition at Cannes.
-In New Zealand the film received eleven nominations at the New Zealand Film and TV Awards and went on to win all eleven, including Best Film and Director.
-Maynard moved from New Zealand to Australia in 1989 and in the same year produced Jane Campion’s first feature film Sweetie and co-produced An Angel at my Table with Bridget Ikin.
-This film was the first NZ feature selected for the New York Film Festival and won the Silver Lion at the 1990 Venice Film Festival.
+Directed by Vincent Ward, Vigil was the first New Zealand film to be selected for competition at the Cannes Film Festival, and in 1988 Ward's film The Navigator: A Medieval Odyssey was the second New Zealand feature selected for official competition at Cannes.
+In New Zealand the film received 11 nominations at the New Zealand Film and TV Awards and went on to win all eleven, including Best Film and Director.

+Maynard moved from New Zealand to Australia in 1989 and in the same year produced Jane Campion's first feature film, Sweetie, and co-produced An Angel at My Table with Bridget Ikin.
+This film was the first NZ feature selected for the New York Film Festival, and won the Silver Lion at the 1990 Venice Film Festival.